til-lang/til-blipt/README.md

 # Then you can create your document:
 with $driver {
+    # (I'm using weird character to show that
+    # you don't need to worry about how Tcl
+    # is going to interpret the strings:)
-    h1 'This is the "title" -- set} in Til' h2 "And this is a subtitle"
+    h1 'This is the "title" -- set} in Til'

+    h2 "And this is a subtitle"
     p "And this is a simple paragraph"